Self-interaction and transport of solvated electrons in molten salts: Acknowledgements

 \section{Acknowledgements}

-We thank A. Grisafi and D. Tisi for fruitful discussions.
-This work was partially supported by the European Commission through the \textsc{MaX} Centre of Excellence for supercomputing applications (grant number 824143) and by the Italian MUR, through the PRIN project \emph{FERMAT} (grant number 2017KFY7XF) and the Italian National Centre from HPC, Big Data, and Quantum Computing (grant number CN00000013).
+We thank A. Grisafi, K. Rossi, and D. Tisi for fruitful discussions, and G. Fraux for technical support.
+This work was partially supported by the European Commission through the \textsc{MaX} Centre of Excellence for supercomputing applications (grant number 101093374) and by the Italian MUR, through the PRIN project \emph{FERMAT} (grant number 2017KFY7XF) and the Italian National Centre from HPC, Big Data, and Quantum Computing (grant number CN00000013).
 FG acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie Action IF-EF-ST, grant agreement number 101018557 (TRANQUIL).